Elnovim/Casse_Brique/README.md

 Move the "Sprites" directory in the OS directory that fits the environnement who want to play the game ("Windows" or "Unix" directory)

-* "Windows" directory to build and play the game under Window OS (tested under Windowd 10)\n Run win_platform32.exe in the "build" directory \n If you want to modify the code, build the build.bat file from a developer command prompt for VS2017 in the "Code" directory.
+1. "Windows" directory to build and play the game under Window OS (tested under Windowd 10) -Run win_platform32.exe in the "build" directory -If you want to modify the code, build the build.bat file from a developer command prompt for VS2017 in the "Code" directory.

-*"Unix" directory to build and play the game under Unix OS (tested under Ubuntu 16.04)

-Need the installation of the SDL2 library : sudo apt install libsdl2-dev libsdl2-image-dev libsdl2-ttf-dev

-Run ./build.sh in a prompt (may need a chmod)
+2. "Unix" directory to build and play the game under Unix OS (tested under Ubuntu 16.04) -Need the installation of the SDL2 library : sudo apt install libsdl2-dev libsdl2-image-dev libsdl2-ttf-dev -Run ./build.sh in a prompt (may need a chmod)

-Run unix_platform.out
+   -Run unix_platform.out

 ================================================================================================================================================